malrabeiah/learningCB/self-supervised/README.md

 # Self-Supervised Codebook Learning

-A Python implementation of the codebook learning solution that does not require explicit knowledge of the mmWave channel.
+A Python implementation of the codebook learning solution in []{} that does not require explicit knowledge of mmWave channels.

 # Requirements